swiftdemand/swiftprotocol/README.md

 * The inflation rate should be balanced with the following factors in mind:
   * Avoiding an inflation rate that would overly devalue existing Swifts.
   * Real-world effects that would result from a change in the rate.
-  * The amount of income required to provide the basic neccesities in life.
+  * The amount of income required to provide the basic necessities in life.
 * Identity Providers should be [banned](#delegated-node-voting) for the following reasons:
   * Weak approval process allowing sybil accounts--whether due to malice or negligence.
   * Failing to provide adequate dispute resolution for transactions.